DUI Attorney Near Me Columbia, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Columbia, MO as soon as possible.
-If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your Columbia, MO DUI attorney will design an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Columbia, MO as soon as you can.
+If you already completed a field test and have been arrested for a DUI in Missouri, your Columbia, MO DUI attorney will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Columbia, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri legislators have entertained banning sobriety checkpoints, but curent Missouri law still allows their use.
+Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows their use.

-Checkpoints in Columbia and throughout Missouri are not as prevalent as they once were, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Columbia and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 • organized by supervising law enforcement officers